 Selection Process: The FHP selection process takes four to eight months to complete.
 Steps in the selection process include 1.
 A completed State of Florida Employment Application; 2.
 Physical Abilities Test and Written Exam; 3.
 Polygraph Exam; 4.
 Psychological Exam; 5.
 Medical Exam; 6.
 Vision Exam and 7.
 Background Investigation.

 All out of state applicants are required to make three trips to Florida to complete the selection process.

 Benefits: Paid vacations, holidays, sick leave and military leave.
-Extensive Health and Life insurance options, deferred compensation plan, non-contributory retirement plan, educational leave with pay program, and education salary incentive pay.
+Extensive Health and Life insurance options, deferred compensation plan, non-contributory retirement plan, and education salary incentive pay.
 All uniforms and an annual cleaning allowance, equipment and weapons are provided.
 Members are also afforded a take-home patrol car privilege.

 Academy: We provide paid training at the FHP training academy located just outside Tallahassee, Florida.
 The training curriculum is physically demanding and regimented in a para-military format.
 All recruits participate in physical conditioning exercises each day.
 The FHP provides lodging, meals and study materials for each recruit Trooper during academy training.
 Recruits are required to reside at the academy during training, they may leave each weekend.
 All recruits will purchase their own training uniforms and physical training equipment.